ghiliweld/writings/kotatsu.md

 # 🌸🍊kotatsu: a new kind of space

-this doc will outline a design for a privacy-first and local-first ~~social network~~ digital space
+this doc will outline a design for a privacy-first and local-first digital space

 meant to be a safer/more comfy alternative to life online, looking to address several points from my [principles](principles.md) doc.